 This has been an exciting time in our history for planetary exploration.
-You can look at the planets in the sky for yourself, and from NASA, European and Japanese space agencies, also see new, amazing, close up views of them.
-Saturn, Jupiter, Mars, Venus and minor planet Ceres all have spacecraft in orbit around them, plus two rovers on the surface of Mars–all sending back photos!
+Thanks to spacecraft from NASA, European and Japanese space agencies, we can see new, amazing, close up views of them.
+Jupiter, Mars, Venus and minor planet Ceres all have spacecraft in orbit around them, plus two rovers on the surface of Mars.
+Japan’s Hayabusa2 has sent video of the craft touching down for samples on the asteroid Ryugu!

 Looking at the array of planets that were known by people in ancient times but unfathomable to them, it is incredible to think that we live in a time when we have managed to send spacecraft to every one.
 Here are links to NASA and JAXA web pages showing current or recent missions to each planet: Saturn, Jupiter, Mars, Earth and Moon from one million miles away, Venus, and Mercury (mission now ended).